False discovery rate smoothing: Abstract

 \section{Abstract}

 We present false discovery rate smoothing, an empirical-Bayes method for exploiting spatial structure in large multiple-testing problems.
 FDR smoothing automatically finds spatially localized regions of significant test statistics.
 It then relaxes the threshold of statistical significance within these regions, and tightens it elsewhere, in a manner that controls the overall false-discovery rate at a given level.
 This results in increased power and cleaner spatial separation of signals from noise.
 The approach requires solving a non-standard high-dimensional optimization problem, for which an efficient augmented-Lagrangian algorithm is presented.
-We demonstrate that FDR smoothing exhibits state-of-the-art performance on simulated examples.
-We also apply the method to a data set from an fMRI experiment on spatial working memory, where it detects patterns that are much more biologically plausible than those detected by existing FDR-controlling methods.
+In simulation studies, FDR smoothing exhibits state-of-the-art performance at modest computational cost.
+In particular, it is shown to be far more robust than existing methods for spatially dependent multiple testing.
+We also apply the method to a data set from an fMRI experiment on spatial working memory, where it detects patterns that are much more biologically plausible than those detected by standard FDR-controlling methods.
 All code for FDR smoothing is publicly available in Python and R.\footnote{\url{https://github.com/tansey/smoothfdr}}